asklindbraten/CourseTS2080/Lecture3.md

 ### Is it enforced?

 - No, UML is not enforced.
-- UML was developed in an effort to simplify and consolidate the large number of object-oriented developm
+- UML was developed in an effort to simplify and consolidate the large number of object-oriented development methods that had emerged.
 - An effort to unify concepts among methods for books on object-oriented methodology appeared.
 - It was intended to supersede the models of OMT, Booch and Objectory.
+- UML was developed in an effort to simplify and consolidate the large number of object-oriented development methods that had emerged.

+### Lets travel through time!

+- In 1996, the Object Management Group (OMG) issued a request for proposals for a standard approach to object-oriented modeling which was standardized in November 1997.
+- In 2005, UML 2.0 was introduced.
+- UML1 should have little trouble using UML2.
+- The UML combines the commonly accepted concepts from many object-oriented methods.
+- The UML is intended to model most application domains.

+### Benefits of UML:

+- Quick understanding.
+- Simplify complex systems.
+- Communicate design decisions.
+- Independent of technology used.
+- System handover.

 ### Types of UML diagrams:

+Two families of UML Diagrams:

 **Structural UML diagrams: